-Our firm is currently accepting cases from individuals who used Depo Provera at least twice and were subsequently diagnosed with a brain tumor.
-If you meet these conditions, reach out to our Depo-Provera attorneys today at 800-553-8082 or contact us online.
+Our firm is actively accepting cases from women who meet these criteria.
+If you or a loved one used Depo-Provera and subsequently developed a brain tumor, call our Depo-Provera attorneys today at Depo-Provera attorneys today at 800-553-8082 or contact us online.

-This page will provide the latest developments in the Depo Provera lawsuits, as well as our prediction on the potential settlement value of these cases.
+This page will provide updates on the latest developments in the Depo Provera lawsuits as we move towards an MDL in February 2025, as well as our prediction on the potential settlement value of these cases.

 Depo-Provera Brain Tumor Lawsuit News and Updates